North Carolina judges: More felony offenders can now vote

 The defendants also could have the chance to appeal any final ruling from the trial judges that expands restored voting rights in the months ahead for the 2022 elections.

-The state elections board and legislative leaders did not immediately provide a comment on Monday’s decision.

-Last year, the same judges ruled a portion of the law requiring felons to pay all monetary obligations before voting again was unenforceable because it made voting dependent on one’s financial means.
+Last year, the same judges ruled a portion of the law requiring felons to pay all monetary obligations — likes fines and restitution — before voting again was unenforceable because it made voting dependent on one’s financial means.
 That allowed more people to vote in last November’s election.

 Bell, the panel’s chief judge, said Monday that the majority’s reasoning for the injunction would be explained in their upcoming order.
 The state election board said Monday was its deadline to change language on registration forms for the fall election.